 We continued to review and evolve our employment practices, expanding support for parents, people experiencing domestic or family violence, and people with mental health issues.
-We also continued our commitment to carbon neutrality, with our major priority being a shift to renewable electricity, through an expansion of the solar panel array on the roof of the CHOICE building and a shift to green power for our remaining electricity needs.
+We also continued our commitment to carbon neutrality, with our major priority being a shift to renewable electricity, through an expansion of the solar panel array on the roof of the CHOICE building and a sourcing GreenPower for our remaining electricity needs.